arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- TEST lines.first().startsWith("Exception in thread \"main\" java.lang.AssertionError: Expected null but actual was -1") -->

 Now we're executing the function on a list that `isNotEmpty`, so we expect it to return the first element of value `null`.
-Instead however it returns `-1`, which is the default value we specified in case the list `isEmpty`!
+Instead, it returns `-1`, the default value we specified in case the list `isEmpty`!

 ```
 Exception in thread "main" java.lang.AssertionError: Expected null but actual was -1
 ```

-This is known as the _nested nullability_ problem, and it is an issue that can be solved by using `Option` instead of nullable types.
+This is known as the _nested nullability_ problem, which can be solved using `Option` instead of nullable types.
-So let's analyse what is going wrong here, and how we can fix it.
-When we look at the implementation of our `firstOrElse` function, we see that we're using `firstOrNull` to get the first element of the list, and if that is `null` we return the default value.
+So let's analyze what is going wrong here and how we can fix it.
+When we look at the implementation of our `firstOrElse` function, we see that we're using `firstOrNull` to get the first element of the list, and if that is `null`, we return the default value.

-Our generic parameter of `Any` however has an upperbound of `Any?`, so we can pass in a list of nullable values.
+However, our generic parameter of `Any` has an upperbound of `Any?`, so we can pass in a list of nullable values.
 This means that `firstOrNull` can return `null` if the first element of the list is `null`, and we're not handling that case.

 ```kotlin